Elizabeth Neumann: Public life

 In August 2020 she made an ad for Republican Voters Against Trump in which she endorsed the presidential candidacy of Joe Biden and called Trump's language and actions "racist," saying she considers "America is less safe" due to Trump's failure in leadership.

+In 2020, Neumann, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."

-As a counterterrorism expert, Neumann became an outspoken critic of the Trump Administration's rhetoric and lack of action regarding domestic terrorism policy and warnings of potential threats, warning of attacks by white nationalists and other radical extremists and the groundwork laid for further attacks in the months and years to come.
-In early 2021, Neumann served as the co-Director of the Republican Accountability Project, a group under Republicans for the Rule of Law's Defending Democracy Together that "pledges $50 million in an effort to defend Republican impeachment supporters" and "knock down seditionists" in primary elections.
+As a counterterrorism expert, Neumann became an outspoken critic of the Trump administration's rhetoric and lack of action regarding domestic terrorism policy and warnings of potential threats, warning of attacks by white nationalists and other radical extremists and the groundwork laid for further attacks in the months and years to come.
+In early 2021, Neumann served as the co-director of the Republican Accountability Project, a group under Republicans for the Rule of Law's Defending Democracy Together that "pledges $50 million in an effort to defend Republican impeachment supporters" and "knock down seditionists" in primary elections.
 ABC News hired Neumann in 2021 as a contributor on national and homeland security.

 Neumann is a board member of the National Immigration Forum.
-She has criticized the Trump Administration's efforts to lower refugee admissions, stating the actions "harmed National Security."
+She has criticized the Trump administration's efforts to lower refugee admissions, stating the actions "harmed National Security."
 Among Neumann's papers are "Robust Refugee Programs Aid National Security", "Immigration is Not a Security Threat", and "Rescinding the Travel Ban Will Improve National Security."